giantswarm/docs/src/content/getting-started/app-platform/app-bundle/index.md

 <h5><i class="fa fa-help-outline"></i> Can I use it to install any app in the Management Cluster?</h5> No, but it
 will work for some apps.
-The Management Cluster's Chart Operator uses a limited set of permissions when installing user-requested apps, making it prohibit for him to crate certain cluster-scoped resources, like "ClusterRole", or to access certain namespaces, like "kube-system".
+The Management Cluster's Chart Operator uses a limited set of permissions when installing user-requested apps, making it prohibit for him to create certain cluster-scoped resources, like "ClusterRole", or to access certain namespaces, like "kube-system".
 When the app being requested is limited to the namespace you have access to, and does not go beyond, then installing it within the Management Cluster should work.